ballerina-attic/resiliency-circuit-breaker/README.md

 ### <a name="unit-testing"></a> Writing unit tests

-In ballerina, the unit test cases should be in the same package and the naming convention should be as follows,
+In Ballerina, the unit test cases should be in the same package and the naming convention should be as follows,
-* Test files should contain _test.bal suffix.
+* Test files should contain the _test.bal suffix.
-* Test functions should contain test prefix.
+* Test functions should contain the test prefix.
-  * e.g.: testOrderService()
+  * e.g., testOrderService()

 This guide contains unit test cases in the respective folders.
 The two test cases are written to test the `orderServices` and the `inventoryStores` service.
 To run the unit tests, go to the sample root directory and run the following command